MND Australia

 • services and support available.

-We hope that we can introduce you to the process of beginning to think and talk about end of life care, and to help you find other useful resources and tools that are available to help.
+We hope the information helps you to start to think and talk about end of life care.
+You will also be able to find other useful resources and tools.
 You may like to read the resources and information here with your carer, family or others close to you.

-Read as little or as much of this content as you feel able to.
+Read as little or as much as you feel able to.
 You can stop at any time and return when you feel ready.

-You can also speak with your MND Advisor, MND Association, MND clinic or palliative care service, who will be sensitive to having discussions about challenging topics, about any questions or concerns you may have.
+You can also speak with your MND Association Advisor or Support Coordinator and/or your MND clinic or palliative care team.
+They will know how hard it is to talk about challenging topics.
+They can talk about any questions or concerns you may have.

-Planning ahead involves thinking or talking about end of life with family and friends, and this can be hard, which is completely natural.
+Planning ahead involves thinking or talking about end of life with family and friends.
+It can be hard, but this is completely natural.

 The main things we suggest you start thinking and talking with loved ones about are: